Rabies is a very frightening disease that causes plenty of concern among dog owners.

 Common Ways For Dogs to Get Rabies

-Dogs get rabies in one of two primary ways:
+Dogs (or any domestic animal, really) can get rabies in one of two primary ways:

-- Scratch.
-A scratch may also cause the infection to spread from one animal to another, if saliva enters the wound (the scratch itself won’t transmit the virus, but it’ll provide a route by which saliva can contaminate the wound).
+- Animal Scratches: A scratch may also cause the infection to spread from one animal to another, if saliva comes into direct contact with a wound (the scratch itself won’t transmit the virus, but it’ll provide a route by which saliva can contaminate the wound).
 In fact, dogs with any type of open wound can also catch the disease if the other animal’s saliva comes in contact with it.

 How to Prevent Rabies in Dogs